|Approved by||Council, 14 October 2015|

 (e) Where the University is providing low value catering primarily intended for students approval should come from the Head of Department, Head of Service Division or from Directors, Head of Service or Managers within Operations, External Engagement, Research Office and Student and Academic Services.
 This is also the case if staff (including the authoriser) benefit from this catering where the benefit is incidental to the purpose of the catering.

-(f) If meals or alcohol are included in the cost of these activities, then the principles for those categories of expenditure, found elsewhere in these procedures should apply.
+(f) If meals are included in the cost of these activities, then the principles for those categories of expenditure, found elsewhere in these procedures should apply.

 (g) The University has an organisation wide Graduation function and as such if departments wish to hold their own function these should be modest and reasonably priced.